Martinaa1408/LB2_project_Group_5/Deep_Learning/README.md

 # LAB2 Project – Deep Learning

-This section describes the deep learning approach implemented to classify protein sequences as signal peptide (SP) positive or negative using a Multi-Layer Perceptron (MLP) trained on high-dimensional embeddings extracted from the ESM-2 (T33_650M) protein language model.
+This section describes the deep learning approach implemented to classify protein sequences as signal peptide (SP) positive or negative.
+The model extends classical methods by utilizing a **Multi-Layer Perceptron (MLP)** trained on high-dimensional embeddings from the **ESM-2 (T33_650M)** protein language model.

-The purpose of this module is to extend the classical methods (von Heijne, SVM) by introducing a feature-rich, data-driven model capable of learning complex sequence patterns through state-of-the-art protein representations.

 | Method | Type | Implementation |
 |---------|------|----------------|